zhang-wenxi/zhang-wenxi.github.io/_posts/writings/2026-05-24-PowerBI-connectors.md

 highlight_home: true
 ---

 Today, data does not come from one place.
-Orders sit in SAP.
-Customer records live in Salesforce.
-Finance runs on a separate SQL warehouse.
-The business still wants one dashboard.
-Complex questions require pulling across multiple systems at once.
+Different departments run on different systems.
+Modern BI platforms connect easily to multiple data sources.
+Snowflake, Azure Synapse, legacy SAP BW, relational databases, cloud storage, and real-time streams are all reachable from the same Get Data dialog.
+The connector library reflects how varied enterprise data infrastructure actually is.
 Power BI's Get Data is where this begins.

 The connector you pick is not just a technical setting.
 It determines data latency, query performance, available features, and governance.
 The right way to think about it is this: what is the source, what path does the data take, and what does the report actually require.
 That framing drives every good connector decision.